vitoperez117/Boosting_Customer_Retention_Sentiment_Analysis/README.md

 ### Main Issues
 1. Curriculum Rigor
-   * Difficulty is not appropriate for the prescribed grade level
+   * Content difficulty is not appropriate for the prescribed grade level
 2. Improper Implementation / Insufficient Support
    * Issues transitioning students into content for the next grade level
 3. Pedagogical Challenges / Materials & Resources